Our task is to show people that in many ways they got what they ordered, right?

 Oh, brother, I ain't no expert.

-I'm I'm I'm I'm not the smartest one either.
+I'm not the smartest one either.

 I'd have your job.

-Well, that not not when the government takes 65% of what you earn, but anyway, I'm very happy doing my job.
+Well, not when the government takes 65% of what you earn.

 But anyway, what's on your mind today?

-Uh, we've got it.
+We've got it.

 Well, that's not cheap.

-And it seems like every you know, every administration that we that we change, well now then they change the rules on.
+And it seems like every, you know, every administration that we change, well, now then they change the rules on, you know, now they're talking about windfall taxes.

-Well, if you knew that if you kept investing that eventually the government was going to completely shut you down, why would you keep drilling?
+Well, if you knew that if you kept investing, that eventually the government was going to completely shut you down, why would you keep drilling?

 It doesn't make any sense at all.

-He's he's doubled down on that.
+He's doubled that on that.

 Also, and nobody's paying attention to it, we are.

-Democrats are pushing a plan to tax the oil company and their profits and then send checks to Americans uh and blame the oil companies uh for actually doing their job and making us energy independent, which is good for our economy, good for inflation, would drive it down, and good for not being reliant on foreign sources of energy, which is good for our national security.
+Democrats are pushing a plan to tax the oil company and their profits and then send checks to Americans and blame the oil companies for actually doing their job and making us energy independent, which is good for our economy, good for inflation, would drive it down, and good for not being reliant on foreign sources of energy, which is good for our national security.

 Those are not things they're interested in.

-You're a hundred percent correct.
+You're 100% correct.

-But they they'll choke themselves off.
+They'll choke themselves off.

 Oil companies don't want oil at $200 a barrel.